 We present three new inequalities tying the signature, the simplicial volume and the Euler characteristic of surface bundles over surfaces.
-Two of them are true for any surface bundle, while the third holds on a specific family of surface bundles, namely the ones that arise through a ramified covering.
-These are the main known examples of bundles with non-zero signature.
+Two of them are true for any surface bundle, while the third holds on a specific family of surface bundles, namely the ones that arise through ramified coverings.
+These are among the main known examples of bundles with non-zero signature.